Cusco & Machu Picchu

 • Main operators: PeruRail and Inca Rail

-How to reach the citadel from Aguas Calientes:
+How to reach Machu Picchu from Aguas Calientes:

-• Consettur shuttle bus up to the entrance
+• Consettur shuttle bus is the standard option

-• Walking up is possible, but the bus is the standard option
+• Walking up is possible, but it adds effort before the visit and is not needed for most travelers

 Altitude: